dotnet/dotnet-docker/samples/README.md

 docker run --rm mcr.microsoft.com/dotnet/core/samples
 ```

-The following command will run an ASP.NET Core console app in a container that you can access from `http://localhost:8000` in your web browser.
+The following command will run an ASP.NET Core console app in a container that you can access in your web browser at `http://localhost:8000`.

 ```console
 docker run --rm -it -p 8000:80 mcr.microsoft.com/dotnet/core/samples:aspnetapp